-3.6.1 "Research Misconduct" applies to students studying a fully research-based programme such as the Master of Research or PhD.
+- 3.6.1 "Research Misconduct" applies to students studying a fully research-based programme such as the Master of Research or PhD.
 "Research Misconduct" is defined by the University as: The fabrication, falsification, plagiarism or deception in proposing, carrying out or reporting results of research, or deliberate, dangerous or negligent deviations from accepted practices in carrying out research.
-It includes failure to follow established protocols if this failure results in unreasonable risk or harm to humans, other vertebrates, or the environment, and facilitating of misconduct in research by collusion in, or concealment of, such actions by others.
+It includes failure to follow established protocols (incl. ethical approval) if this failure results in unreasonable risk or harm to humans, other -organsims, or the environment, and facilitating of misconduct in research by collusion in, or concealment of, such actions by others.
 It also includes financial impropriety in accounting for research funds, intentional unauthorised use, disclosure or removal of, or damage to, research-related property of the University or of another, including apparatus, materials, writings, data, hardware or software or any other substances or devices used in or produced by the conduct of research.

-3.6.2 Research Misconduct does not include honest error or honest differences in the design, execution, interpretation or judgement in evaluating research methods or results, or misconduct unrelated to the research process.
+It also includes mismanagement or inadequate preservation of data and/or primary materials, breach of duty of care to research participants, animal subjects, - 3.6.2 Research Misconduct does not include honest error or honest differences in the design, execution, interpretation or judgement in evaluating research methods or results, or misconduct unrelated to the research process.
 Similarly, it does not include poor research unless this encompasses the intention to deceive.